GiancarloCroce/directACE/README.md

 solutions of the direct Ising problem, that is, to compute the free energy and the equilibrium observables of spin systems with arbitrary two-spin interactions.

+The directACE code is based on the code used for the inverse Ising problem in https://github.com/johnbarton/ACE.

+References:
+- John P Barton, Eleonora De Leonardis, Alice Coucke, and Simona Cocco.
+Ace: adaptive cluster expansion for maximum entropy graphical model inference.
+Bioinformatics, 32(20):3089– 3097, 2016.
+- Simona Cocco and Rémi Monasson.
+Adaptive cluster expansion for the inverse ising problem: convergence, algorithm and tests.
+Journal of Statistical Physics, 147(2):252–314, 2012.

 *Please note that a real documentation is not available yet, but we report here some usage examples to get started.*